surepy/jekyll-now/_posts/2020-10-10-(Draft)-My-ArchLinux-and-LineageOS-13-0-building-Experience.md

 ---
 layout: post
 title: (Draft) My ArchLinux and LineageOS 13.0 building Experience
+excerpt: Trying to Build android for the fiftieth time
 ---

 TODO: re-find and credit people that i found answers from.